naix1337/SystemSweep/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you have suggestions for improvements, new features, or bug fixes, please open an issue or submit a pull request.
+If you have suggestions for improvements, new features, or bug fixes, please open an issue or dm me on discord: naixx1337.

 ## 📄 License